Ghosn-Lab/SuPERR/README.md

 The gating strategy of BM can be also found in the same directory [here](https://github.com/Ghosn-Lab/SuPERR-Seq/blob/main/data/Major%20lineages/BM_gating_strategy.png)

+A vector of the gated identities is located in the same directory and may be used to directly reproduce CMS scores and figures from the paper.

 ## Integration of GEX data
 The standard Seurat integration workflow was utilized to generate the integrated matrix: [vignette](https://satijalab.org/seurat/articles/integration_introduction.html.)
 ## Sub-clustering and classification of each major lineages